tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 ### Type-based rules

 Type-based rules are used to filter specific types of request on a web page.
-There currently exists five types of request which can be dynamically filtered:
+There currently exists seven types of request which can be dynamically filtered:

 - `*`: any type of request
 - `image`: images